kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 Unavailable or unauthorized operations MUST NOT be advertised as usable.
 A degraded descriptor MUST explain the reason and expose only the operations that still work.

+Capability descriptors MUST NOT be shared across authorization scopes without isolation.
+A cache MUST be private to the caller or keyed by actor, Profile, namespace, and policy revision, and MUST be invalidated when authorization or capability state changes.
+Conformance MUST verify that one scope cannot receive another scope's tools or capabilities.

 Every installable capability pack MUST also have a versioned manifest describing:

 - required and optional dependencies;